 The NYC Enhanced Real Property Tax Credit

-This credit is offered to renters and homeowners living in residences that weren't totally exempted from real property taxes during the tax year.
-Your household income must be less than $200,000 as of 2020.
+This credit is offered to renters and to homeowners living in residences that weren't totally exempted from real property taxes during the tax year.
+Your household income must be less than $200,000 as of 2021.

 You must have resided within the city for the entire year and in the same residence for at least six months.
 You can't be claimed as a dependent on anyone else's federal tax return.
 This credit can be as much as $500.

 Filing Your NYC Return

 The New York City personal income tax is filed with New York State with your state return.
-Forms can be found on the New York Department of Taxation and Finance's website.
+Forms can be found on the New York Department of Taxation and Finance website.
 You can file your return by mail or e-file it.

-New York City's taxes are due by April 15 in most years and should be paid along with your New York State income tax.
+New York City's taxes are due by April 15 in most years.
+They should be paid along with your New York State income tax.